-Though you might be very eager to grow your business quickly, it’s important you make sure to do so at a reasonable rate.
+Though you might be very eager to scale or grow your business quickly, it’s important you make sure to do so at a reasonable rate.
 If you overextend your company, chances are a lot of your cash will be tied up in capital and operating expenses, leaving your business less flexible in the short term.

 4. Your sales are declining

 Maybe the economy is in shambles.
 Maybe you’ve got a lot of new competition.
 Whatever the case may be, if sales have been steadily declining over the last few quarters, there’s a good chance your profit margins are getting sliced as thin as possible—if they still exist at all.

 Since your overhead costs likely won’t change, declining sales may indicate that cash flow problems are imminent.
 To combat declining sales, you might want to adjust your strategy, or at least your expense budget.

 - Where are your losses coming from?
 Is there a particular demographic where you’re selling less than you used to?